ideag/content-cards/readme.txt

 All skin template files can be found in the `content-cards/skins/` directory and they can be overwritten by creating a template with the same name in the currently active theme.
 For example, if you want to overwrite the Content Cards stylesheet, you should add `content-cards.css` to your theme directory.

-the main skin template is `content-cards.php`.
+The main skin template is `content-cards.php`.
 If no other skin templates are defined, Content Cards will fall back to this one, the same way WordPress falls back to the `index.php` template.
 If you want more granular templates, you can provide `content-cards-{$type}.php` templates, (`content-cards-website.php`, `content-cards-article.php`, etc.).
 The `$type` variable is based on the `og:type` tag provided by the website.

 Content Cards provides five template tags which are usable in the template files: